D4rk-5ky/Syncerate/README.md

 - generic warnings;
 - the recognized missing destroy-snapshot condition.

-Generic warnings remain fatal.
+Generic warnings remain fatal except for the specifically recognized Syncoid stale-receive reset warning and the exact unavailable-resume message.
+During stale receive recovery, Syncerate waits for Syncoid to reset the receive state and suppresses only the Broken Pipe associated with that failed resume pipeline.
 The exact unavailable-resume message is logged while Syncerate waits for Syncoid's real final status because the transfer continues without resumable receive support.
-Broken Pipe retry behavior is used only when `RetryBrokenPipe` is enabled.
+Ordinary Broken Pipe retry behavior is used only when `RetryBrokenPipe` is enabled.

 ## Exit codes